This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This pharmacy is located within a parade of shops in South East London.
-The pharmacy dispenses both NHS and private prescriptions.
-And it provides the New Medicine Service.
-It also provides medication in multi-compartment compliance packs to people who live in their own homes and need help managing their medicines.
+The pharmacy mainly dispenses NHS prescriptions.
+And it provides the Pharmacy First Service.
+It also provides medication in multi‐compartment compliance packs to people who live in their own homes and need help managing their medicines.

 Inspection summary findings